Editor's note: This article has been updated to correctly reflect the voter-approval tax rate.

 One more thing

-If the proposed child care tax increase is approved by voters, the average homeowner could see their taxes rise by $288 in total monthly.
+If the proposed child care tax increase is approved by voters, the average homeowner could see their taxes rise by $288 in total per year.
 This increase combines the already approved maximum rate, which does not require voter approval, with the proposed CARES tax rate increase included on the November ballot.

 County officials are required to hold a tax rate election when the proposed rate exceeds previously voter-approved levels.
 The current voter-approval rate is set at $0.3195 per $100 valuation and the proposed child care tax hike will set the new rate at $0.3445 per $100 valuation.